Richard Fox (canoeist): Racing career

 Despite finishing outside the top 20 in his first races, Fox impressed with his obvious speed.
 His problem in the early years was the number of penalty points he accrued for hitting gates.
-In early 1977, Pete Keane (a member of the senior British C1 team) got Fox a place at the Spring senior training camp in Matlock, Derbyshire, where Fox impressed the renowned technical coach Ken Langford and began, what was to become, a long and successful relationship.
-At the first race of the season on the River Tay at Grandtully in Scotland, to the disbelief of other paddlers, Fox went faster than the current British No.1 and future world champion, Albert Kerr, but again suffered from too many penalty points.
+In early 1977, Pete Keane (a member of the senior British C1 team) got Fox a place at the Spring senior training camp in Matlock, Derbyshire, where Fox impressed the technical coach Ken Langford and began, what was to become, a long and successful relationship.
+At the first race of the season on the River Tay at Grandtully in Scotland Fox went faster than the current British No.1 and future world champion, Albert Kerr, but again suffered from too many penalty points.
 Nevertheless, throughout the course of the year Fox qualified for the 4-man team to go the World Championships in Spittal (where Kerr won the first of his World Championships).

-After these early successes, Fox's paddling went into decline.
-He was determined to spend some time on his A-Level studies and avoid being thrown out of school and his kayaking performance was plagued by crashing into too many gates, causing him to miss out on selection for the British team in 1978.
-The underlying belief in his ability prompted Fox and Langford to begin a new programme of mental analysis and rehearsal of gate technique that was eventually to lead to Fox becoming the master of his event for over a decade.
-First, he moved to Stone in Staffordshire where, in late 1977, UK Sport had established one of a number of sporting 'Centres of Excellence' in an attempt to improve international sporting performance.
-After initial difficulties trying to remain motivated and focused while working 10-hour days as a labourer, Fox was offered a job with the Centre undertaking a 6-month facilities survey: effectively he was given money to become a full-time canoeist.
-The intense training programme devised by Langford paid off and Fox achieved a bronze medal in the K1 Individual class at the World Championships in Jonquierre, as well as a team gold, before going on to win his first individual World Championships at Bala in 1981.
+Fox's kayaking performance was plagued by crashing into too many gates, causing him to miss out on selection for the British team in 1978.
+Fox and Langford began a programme of mental analysis and rehearsal of gate technique.
+Fox achieved a bronze medal in the K1 Individual class at the World Championships in Jonquière, as well as a team gold, and won his first individual World Championships at Bala in 1981.